Oldanko/LogiSim/README.md

 An implementation of a A* algorithm with a visual representation.

 Initial graph is randomly generated when the program is started.
-Initial graph is a tree, therefore acyclic, with a root being a node closest to avarage position of all nodes.
+Initial graph is a tree, therefore acyclic, with a root being a node closest to average position of all nodes.

 Program works in two modes: road creator mode and path finder mode.
 To switch between modes press the spacebar.
-Selected mode wil be outputed in a console window.
+Selected mode will be output in a console window.

 Road creator mode allows for creation of new lines between nodes of the graph.
 To create a road first select a starting node with a click of the left mouse button.